 Capitalizing on Investment Opportunities

-Investing in commercial real estate is another way to utilize a personal line of credit.
+Investing in commercial real estate is another way to utilize a secured line of credit.
 Consider this example: David is an investor who owns two apartment buildings, both of which are performing well, and he is interested in purchasing a third in a depressed market.
 David already has a secured line of credit in place, which gives him a competitive edge over other potential buyers.

 David decides to use his line of credit to make a cash offer, which is much more efficient than going through the typical process that's required for a commercial real estate loan.
 His cash offer is attractive to the seller, who has the opportunity to make a quick sale.
 The seller doesn't have to worry about another buyer who may be waiting on financing, or the deal falling through if the loan is not approved.